-Intro: A Practical Doctrine for Interpersonal Conflict
+Intro: A Practical Doctrine for One-to-One Conflict

 Interpersonal conflict is inevitable, but responding under pressure often makes it worse.
 In environments shaped by status, hierarchy, restraint, and indirect dominance, generic conflict advice can miss the real issue: not just what happened, but the broader forces shaping the conflict itself.